oscbyspro/Ultimathnum/README.md

 #### Destructuring: `value`, `error`, `components()`

-While this model strives to streamline the error-handling process, perhaps you want to take the wheel.
+While `Fallible<T>` strives to streamline the error-handling process, perhaps you like to do things manually.
 Sure, have fun!
-You can read and write to its value and error fields directly.
+You can read and write to its value and error fields.
 Alternatively, you may destructure the pair by invoking the consuming `components()` method.
-Here's the short version of it.

 ```swift
 var pair = Fallible("Hello")